 The cash-pay alternative

 11 providers, cash and insured.
-Verified weekly.
+Verified by phone.